Machine Learning for Flow Cytometry#

 There’s an important subtlety to notice here.
 In the plot above, we set the data scale on the HistogramView, but prior to that we passed scale = {"Y2-A" : "logicle"} to the GaussianMixtureOp operation.
 We did so in order to fit the gaussian model to the scaled data, as opposed to the raw data.

-This is an example of a broader design goal: in order to enable more quantitative analysis, cytoflow does not re-scale the underlying data; rather, it transforms it before displaying it.
+This is an example of a broader design goal: unlike many quantitative cytometry pipelines, cytoflow does not re-scale the underlying data; rather, it transforms it before displaying it.
 Frequently it is useful to perform the same transformation before doing data-driven things, so many modules that have an estimate() function also allow you to specify a scale.

 A 1-dimensional gaussian mixture model works well if the populations are well-separated.
 However, if they’re closer together, you may only want to keep events that are “clearly” in one distribution or another.
 One way to accomplish this by passing a sigma parameter to GaussianMixtureOp.
 This doesn’t change the behavior of estimate(), but when you apply() the operation it creates new conditions, one for each population.
 The conditions are named {Name}_{#}, where {Name} is the name of the operation and {#} is the index of the population.
 The value of the condition is True for an event if that event is within sigma standard deviations of the population mean.